Antonio German

-Antonio Timothy German (born 26 December 1991) is a footballer who plays as a winger or a forward for Leatherhead and the Grenada national football team.
+Antonio Timothy German (born 26 December 1991) is a footballer who plays as a winger or a forward for Leatherhead.
+Born in England, he has represented the Grenada national team.

 Club career

 Early career

 Born in Park Royal, London, German progressed through the Queens Park Rangers' (QPR) youth system before being promoted to the first team in May 2009.

 Queens Park Rangers

 German signed his first professional contract with QPR in June 2009 and was given shirt number 33.
 German made his debut against Plymouth Argyle in the club's final home game of the 2008–09 season, coming on as a second-half substitute.
 He scored his first goal in his full debut in a 2–1 victory over against Doncaster Rovers on 21 February 2010, where he bagged the first goal of the game.
 In the same game he had a header disallowed for offside and also a header looping just over the top of the bar.
 Five days after scoring his first goal, German signed a new deal with QPR until June 2012.
 On 20 March 2010, German scored his second goal in a 1–1 draw against Swansea City.